tatianaacostag/DevelopersDoc_site/content/pt/PayU Module Documentation/Reports/Sales-report.md

 Consulte [Profiles and Permissions]({{< ref"Profile-and-permissions-management.md" >}}) para obter mais informações.

 ## Consult the report
 Log into your PayU account.
-In the left menu, expand the _**Transactions**_ menu and select _**Sales Report**_.
+In the left menu, expand the _**Transações**_ menu and select _**Relatório de Vendas**_.

 ![PrintScreen](/assets/Refunds/Refunds_en_04.png)

-In the report, you can see a filter box, and the list of your latest sales.
+In the report, you can see a filter box e the list of your latest sales.
 By default, the report shows the sales information<sup>\*</sup> of the last seven days, from the most recent to the oldest.

 <sup>*</sup>_Limited to top 20 thousand records._